snagaraj0/Hi-C/README.md

 ### Running SparkMap in paired-end mode

-1) Edit bowtie.sh file with parameters in the following format:
+1) Edit pairspark.sh file with parameters in the following format:

 python pairspark.py Full_path_to_sam_directory Memory_to_Executor(in GB) Driver_Memory(in GB) Max_cores_for_process Mapper_specific_options